 To generate the attribute values needed to add to the "Custom key name" fields in Twitter, you need to generate the code for a subscribe form.

-In your Campaign Monitor account, open the list details page again and click Grow your audience in the right sidebar.
+In your Campaign Monitor account, open the list details page again and click Sign up forms in the right sidebar.
 Then select Copy/paste a form to your site.

 The subscribe form editor will load.
 Make sure you tick the Screen name (custom field) checkbox in the "Show" field options on your right, then click Get the code.